Introduction

 You cannot reject.
 The “Reject” option is deliberately hidden, requires navigating confusing sub-menus, or leads to degraded site functionality.
 Many banners simply ignore the rejection and continue loading trackers.
 Technical verification is impossible for non-experts; you have no way to confirm whether your choice was honored.
 When sites abuse the essential cookies rule, there is not even a reject button to begin with.

-You cannot realistically “”cease and desist””.
-In Germany the “cease and desist” (formal warning/cease-and-desist) is theoretically available to individuals or consumer groups.
+You cannot realistically issue a “cease and desist.”
+In Germany the Abmahnung (a formal warning / cease-and-desist) is theoretically available to consumer associations and, in some contexts, competitors.
 In practice it is expensive, time-consuming, and legally risky.
-You must document violations, hire lawyers or rely on overburdened Verbraucherzentrale, and often face counter-claims or procedural hurdles.
+You must document the violations, hire lawyers or rely on the overburdened Verbraucherzentrale, and often face counter-claims or procedural hurdles.
+Crucially, GDPR enforcement runs primarily through the supervisory authorities, not individuals: an ordinary user’s main lever is a complaint to a data-protection authority under Article 77, after which an under-resourced regulator may or may not act, often years later.[8]
 Most individuals give up before filing.
-Even when consumer organizations issue mass “cease and desist”en, the response is minimal banner tweaks or small settlements — not structural reform.
+Even when consumer organizations bring coordinated actions, the typical response is a minimal banner tweak or a small settlement — not structural reform.

 Even successful actions change nothing at scale.
 One user’s complaint or one “cease and desist” is treated as noise.
 Companies simply update the banner slightly or re-label trackers as “essential” and resume operations.
 The asymmetry is total: you invest hours or euros; they absorb it as a rounding error.